thetensor-space/OpenDleto/README.md

 - [Performance](#performance)

 ## What can we find?
-Using the algebra of operators on tensors the Dleto methods recover change of coordinates into which tensor data is supported on a smaller valence.
-For 3-tensors
+Using the algebra of operators on tensors, Dleto methods determine change of coordinates relative to which tensor data is supported on a smaller valence.
+For a 3-tensor represented as a point cloud
 <center>
 <img src="docs/images/colossus-X-random.png" style="width:65%">
 </center>

 this means a to cluster the data near a block array of 2-tensors.
-Here is what this looks like in some examples.
+Here are some examples of what this can look like:

 | [Strata](#strata) | [Channels](#channels) |
 |---------------------|----------------|